Multiverse (Marvel Cinematic Universe): Concept and creation

-The multiverse was first introduced to the Marvel Comics during the 1960s and 70s.
+The multiverse was first introduced to the Marvel Comics during the 1960s and 1970s.
 In Strange Tales #103 (1962), the character Johnny Storm of the Fantastic Four is teleported to an alternate reality for the first time in Marvel history, with the character sent to the Fifth Dimension.
 The concept of the multiverse was then fully explored in What If...? #1 (1977) and Marvel Two-in-One #50 (1979), with the term "multiverse" first used in the What If...? series.
-The main reality featured in the comics, Earth-616, was first named in The Daredevils #7 (1983) by Captain Britain creator David Thorpe in order to differentiate the character from his alternate versions.
+The main reality featured in the comics, Earth-616, was first named in The Daredevils #7 (1983) by Captain Britain creator David Thorpe to differentiate the character from his alternate versions.

 In 2008, the film Iron Man was released, kickstarting the Marvel Cinematic Universe (MCU) media franchise.
 The setting of the franchise was subsequently designated Earth-199999 by Marvel Comics in the hardcover version of the Official Handbook of the Marvel Universe A-Z, Vol. 5 (2008).
 The characters Loki, Gwenpool, and Doctor Strange from the comics have been shown to be aware of the MCU's existence.
 The multiverse is introduced to the MCU in the film Doctor Strange (2016), with director Scott Derrickson noting that the character in the comics had previously "broke[n] open the Marvel comic book universe into the Marvel multiverse".
 At the time, producer and Marvel Studios president Kevin Feige stated that there were no plans to explore parallel universes similar to the ones featured in the comics, with the film instead exploring various "alien dimensions".
+It is later confirmed that the infinite dimensions of the multiverse explored in Doctor Strange (2016) are all contained within individual timelines.